What’s happening? | He aha te mea e puta ana?

 We will keep the sector and interested stakeholders informed and encourage all to contribute and engage with us as we develop and implement an economic and consumer protection regulatory regime.
 This will help ensure the regime provides certainty, is understandable and reflects the needs of the many communities across Aotearoa New Zealand.

-In developing our regime, we’re working closely with our fellow regulator, the Water Services Authority - Taumata Arowai and with Government agencies like the Ministry of Business, Innovation and Employment (MBIE), the Department of Internal Affairs (DIA).
+In developing our regime, we’re working closely with our fellow regulator, the Water Services Authority - Taumata Arowai and with Government agencies like the Ministry of Business, Innovation and Employment (MBIE), and the DIA.

 Over the coming months we will publish more information about our mahi, key documents, consultation dates and opportunities for engagement.
 If you would like to be added to our mailing list, please email us at wai@comcom.govt.nz.